-Raymond Liu, MD, Pediatric Orthopaedic Surgeon, UH Cleveland Medical Center and Associate Professor, Orthopaedics and Pediatrics, Case Western Reserve University School of Medicine, studied thousands of them to test hypotheses and provide better patient care.
+Raymond Liu, MD, Pediatric Orthopaedics, UH Rainbow Babies & Children's Hospitals, and Associate Professor, Orthopaedics and Pediatrics, Case Western Reserve University School of Medicine, studied thousands of them to test hypotheses and provide better patient care.
 His library: the Hamann-Todd Human Osteological Collection.

 T. Wingate Todd, MD, an anatomy professor at Western Reserve University (now Case Western Reserve University), and Carl A. Hamann, MD, Dean of Western Reserve University's Medical School, collected human skeletons for the collection between 1912 and 1938.